timskovjacobsen/hugo-theme-even/docs/datastructures/linear/ADTs_linear.md

 * Printer jobs

-## Priority Queue

-TODO: Not a linear data structure.
-Treat in other section.

 ## Deque

 **Deque** is short for *Double Ended Queue*.
 This Abstract Data Type which can be efficiently implemented by